 From the moment we wake up from the moment our head hits the pillow, we are on call.
-It’s difficult to find time alone to spend in daily devotional time, prayer and bible study.
+It’s difficult to find time alone to shower, let alone spend in daily devotional time, prayer and bible study.

-Is devotional time really so impossible to find for Christian women?
-In this post, you’ll find ways to be creative in your quiet times so you can grow spiritually and impact the lives of those around you.
+Is devotional time really so impossible to find?
+In this post, you’ll find 10 ways to be creative in your quiet times so you can access God’s strength daily!

 The alarm goes off.
 I hit snooze once.
 Text my husband to bring coffee to me upstairs, because I am NOT a morning person (like him).
 It takes me about 15 minutes to slowly ease into my day.
 I reach for my phone and social media out of habit – then, the guilt.